T20X/notes/floating_point.md

 -------------
 in the actual bits representing the floating point number, the exponent is biased by adding a constant to it, to make it always be represented as an unsigned quantit
 -------------
-Round to nearest.
-This is the default mode.
-It should be used unless there is a specific need for one of the others.
-In this mode results are rounded to the nearest representable value.
-If the result is midway between two representable values, the even representable is chosen.
-Even here means the lowest-order bit is zero.
-This rounding mode prevents statistical bias and guarantees numeric stability: round-off errors in a lengthy calculation will remain smaller than half of FLT_EPSILON

 --------------------------
 general idea to reduce rounding error is to keep calculations with similar exponents to each other! keep big number with big number, little numbers with little numbers!
 -----------------